sqlparser/sqlflow_public/grabit/readme.md

 The default value of redshiftLog is 0, indicating whether the uploaded file is a common SQL script file.
 For example, if the redshift log file needs to be parsed by SQLFlow, set the value to 1.

+- **isDumpDDL**

+The default value of isDumpDDL is 0, this value is set to 1 when the specified file is a DDL file from the database dump.

+- **databaseName**

+The default value of databaseName is left blank.
+When the specified file is a DDL file from a database dump, this value is set to the name of the database from which the DDL was retrieved.

 ### 9. SQLInDirectory

 When `SQLScriptSource=directory`, SQL files under this directory including sub-directory will be analyzed.